ramate-io/ramate/rproc/rera-000-000-000-dulan/rproc-000-000-000/README.md

 I have seen too often scale--even slight--bury the plot and dialogue of enterprise.

 There is an art to this.
 An organization, particularly one formed as a business, is a non-trivial structure.
-Its bounds are unclear and it is difficult to glue all of the local realities into a cohesive model.
+Its bounds are unclear, and it is difficult to glue each of the local realities into a cohesive model.

 The art which Ramate shall endeavor shifts the notion of agility to one of branching.
 Branching concerns itself not with movement for the sake of the organization's benefit, but asks what pursuits we may support and later be supported by.
 Branching does not emphasize speed, but its steadiness surprises as splits become exponential.
 Branching does not leap to scale, there is only so much the tree can support before its essence is best left to a new seed.

 This is to say, I endeavor to keep Ramate curious.